hannob/geogrep/README.md

 # geogrep
-Find images by geo coordinate proximity
+Find images by geo coordinate proximity.

+# usage

 This script allows searching a collection of images with exif geotags for ones in proximity to a certain location.